-8 Signals boosting models
+8 Signals-boosting models

 This chapter covers

-• Normalizing signals to best enhance relevance for noisy query input
+• Normalizing signals for noisy query input

-• Fighting signal spam and user manipulation of crowdsourced signals
+• Fighting signal spam in crowdsourced signals

-• Applying time decays to prioritize recent signals as more relevant
+• Applying time decays to prioritize recent signals

-In Chapter 4, we covered three different categories of reflected intelligence: Signals Boosting (popularized relevance), Collaborative Filtering (personalized relevance), and Learning to Rank (generalized relevance).
-In this chapter, we’ll dive deeper into the first of these, implementing Signals Boosting to enhance the relevance ranking of your most popular queries and documents.
+In chapter 4, we covered three different categories of reflected intelligence: signals boosting (popularized relevance), collaborative filtering (personalized relevance), and learning to rank (generalized relevance).
+In this chapter, we’ll dive deeper into the first of these, implementing signals boosting to enhance the relevance ranking of your most popular queries and documents.

-Signals boosting models directly harness these stronger inferences and are the key to ensuring your most important and highest-visibility queries are best tuned to return the most relevant documents.
+Signals-boosting models directly harness these stronger inferences and are the key to ensuring your most important and highest-visibility queries are best tuned to return the most relevant documents.

 8.1 Basic signals boosting

-8.2 Normalizing Signals
+8.2 Normalizing signals

-8.3 Fighting Signal Spam
+8.3 Fighting signal spam

 8.3.1 Using signal spam to manipulate search results

-8.3.2 Combatting signal spam through user-based filtering
+8.3.2 Combating signal spam through user-based filtering

 8.4 Combining multiple signal types